 Over the years, I have written a number of books for students and I'm still involved in some of these.
 Writing clearly and accessibly for student lawyers is extremely challenging and, in my mind, a form of teaching.
 I am also interested in community legal literacy.
 Some years ago I co-edited the New Oxford Companion to Law, published by OUP for a general audience.
 For me, teaching is a form of communication, and the best teaching relationships are interactive between teacher and student, and amongst students.

 The other side of teaching is learning.
 To my mind, there are two main forms of learning: assisted learning and self-learning.
 Research is a form of self-learning and, therefore, a form of self-teaching.
 So-called 'original research' is the process of learning something that no-one has previously learned.
 Most research is not original in this sense but rather involves teaching oneself what (some) others have already learned.
-Original research is impossible without a great deal of preliminary self-teaching of what others already know.
+Original research is impossible without a great deal of preliminary self-teaching/learning of what others already know.
 Originality is always only the tip of the academic iceberg.
 To change the metaphor: even the most original thinkers 'stand on the shoulders of giants'.

 Assisted learning involves communication by a teacher to a learner.
 We are never too old to learn or too young to teach.
 The best assisted-learning environments allow the teacher also to learn and the learner also to teach.
 Teaching, learning and research are intertwined activities that lie at the heart of what universities are for.

 Learning, teaching and researching about law derive their value and excitement from helping us to understand much about what it means to be human.
 As the ANU motto says: first, understand the nature of things.